hypothesis testing using spss#

 Warning

-If you have not yet completed all the steps from the Week 7 practical, you should stop here and make sure that you finish them before moving forward.
+If you have not yet completed all the steps from the Week 6 and Week 7 practicals, you should stop here and make sure that you finish them before moving forward.

 To begin, open the Recode into different variables dialog (Transform > Recode into different variables).